KernFerm/Auto_DNS_Changer/README.md

 This is a simple batch script that changes the DNS settings on a Windows machine.

-# YOU CAN USE THE .EXE TO RUN THIS APPLICATION

 # CLICK THE GREEN BUTTON UPPER RIGHT CORNER DOWNLOAD ZIPFILE